thvasilo/cuda-sgd-sese-project/README.md

 That means that that if you run an experiment with batch size of 10, you will only get 10 threads running on the GPU which is horrible.
 So if you want any kind of performance here you have to use large batch sizes (at least 1000).
 I do plan to change the implementation to be able to run multiple batches in parallel and then it will become an "OK" implementation.
 Still, since I couldn't find any other approachable/intuitive implementations of SGD in CUDA out there, I thought this might prove useful to some people, despite this obvious design problem.

-I'm also including the results (with plots) of various experiments I ran, as well as the report for the SeSE course, which uses some parts (intro and related work) of the report we co-wrote with Ramón Heberto Martínez Mayorquin for the PDC summer school.
+I'm also including the results (with plots) of various experiments I ran, as well as the report for the second course, which uses some parts (intro and related work) from the report we co-wrote with Ramón Heberto Martínez Mayorquin for the PDC summer school.
 Ramón also wrote the original versions of the Python scripts used to automate our experiments.

 Improvements I would like to make: